 Records and Confidentiality

 Disability Resources and Educational Services (DRES) is committed to maintaining the privacy of student records, which are considered confidential in accordance with state and federal laws and university policy.
 The information contained in student records is protected by the Family Educational Rights and Privacy Act (FERPA).
 As outlined in FERPA and in the Student Records Administration university policy, student records may only be accessed by authorized department staff.
 Records may only be released if required by subpoena, court order or in accordance with state and federal laws and university policy.

-A student may request release of his or her record to a third party by completing, signing and submitting the form entitled Student Consent for Release of DRES Records to a Third Party.
-Students also have a right to review their own files and may request a review by completing, signing and submitting the Student Request for Records Access form.
+A student may request the release of their record to a third party by completing, signing and submitting the form entitled Consent for Release of Information.
+Students also have a right to review their own files and may request a review by completing, signing and submitting the Consent for Release of Information form.

 Accommodation Appeal Process

 California State University, Northridge is committed to removing barriers for persons with disabilities.
 It is also a California State University policy (Executive Order 1111) and Policy for the Provision of Accommodations and Support Services to Students with Disabilities to make programs, services and activities accessible to students, faculty, staff and the general public with disabilities who visit or attend a campus-sponsored event.

 The policy is in accordance with applicable state and federal laws including, but not limited to, the American with Disabilities Act of 1990 (ADA), 42 U.S.C. § 12101 et seq.; Sections 504 and 508 of the Rehabilitation Act of 1973, as amended, 29 U.S.C. § 794 et seq.; and the California Fair Employment and Housing Act (FEHA), Government Code § 12940 et seq. and Education Code §§ 67302 and 67310-13.
 In the event a dispute arises regarding the provisions of accommodations, there is a process in place for students to pursue solutions.